How to Use Tabme

 2 Opening Tabme

-If you're using "Tabme for new tab" tan simply open a new tab in Chrome.
+To launch Tabme, simply open a new tab in Chrome.
 You should see the Tabme interface instead of the usual new tab screen.
+If you're using Tabme Mini, click the Tabme toolbar icon to open the interface in a new tab.

 3 Quick Tour of the Interface